IBM/node-red-dsx-workflow/README.md

 *	Triggering an analytics workflow from the UI and orchestration of the flow using websockets on Node-RED.

 The intended audience for this journey are developers who want to develop an end to end analytics solution quickly with a web user interface.
 The Data Science Experience(DSX) is primarily used by Data Scientists for developing the analytics code.
-By using Node-RED, we can quickly develop a user-interface and trigger the DSX analytics code from the uer-interface.
+By using Node-RED, we can quickly develop a user-interface and trigger the DSX analytics code from the user-interface.

 ![](doc/source/images/architecture.png)